JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 ![customer_review_modal](./images/customer_review_modal.png)

-- **Customer**: Represents a Customer with ID, FirstName, LastName, Email, PhoneNumber, and Address as properties.
+- `Customer`: Represents a Customer with ID, FirstName, LastName, Email, PhoneNumber, and Address as properties.
 The struct tag `binding:"required"` indicates that these fields must be provided.
-- **Review**: Represents a review completed by a customer on a book.
+- `Review`: Represents a review completed by a customer on a book.
 It includes the ID of the customer and the book, a rating, and a comment.
 There are also references to the `Customer` and `Book` structures, creating a one-to-many relationship through the keys CustomerID and BookID.
-- **ReviewParams**: A helper struct to validate incoming requests data when creating a book review.
-It has CustomerID, BookID, Rating, and Comment fields, all of which are required except Comment.
+- `ReviewParams`: A helper struct to validate incoming requests data when creating a book review.
-- **CustomerParams**: A helper struct to validate incoming requests data when creating a new customer.
+- `CustomerParams`: A helper struct to validate incoming requests data when creating a new customer.
-- **ReviewList**: A simplified version of review probably used while sending reviews info in responses.
+- `ReviewList`: Listing all reviews.

 The `gorm:"foreignKey:CustomerID"` and `gorm:"foreignKey:BookID"` tags in review struct inform the ORM about the relational mapping between the models.
 The `json:"-"` tag means this field won't be serialized when the struct is converted to JSON.

+`customer.go`

 ```go
 package models